valdigleis/vim/README.md

 ## Plugins useds 📦

-1. The color theme use: [catppuccin](https://github.com/catppuccin/vim).
+1. The color theme used: [catppuccin](https://github.com/catppuccin/vim).
 2. The color theme in lightline use: [iceberg-dark](https://github.com/gkeep/iceberg-dark).
 3. Used to file explore: [NERDTree](https://github.com/preservim/nerdtree).
 4. The git wrapper is: [vim-fugitive](https://github.com/tpope/vim-fugitive).